Malaysian ex-PM quizzed for second time over graft claims - Journal du Cameroun

 According to an investigation by the Wall Street Journal, 42 million ringgit ($10.6 million) originating from SRC was transferred to Najib’s personal bank accounts, just one small part of the graft scandal.

-Hundreds of millions of dollars from 1MDB allegedly ended up in Najib’s accounts but the ex-leader and the investment vehicle have denied any wrongdoing.
+Hundreds of millions of dollars from 1MDB allegedly ended up in Najib’s accounts but the ex-leader and the fund have denied any wrongdoing.

 The US Department of Justice alleges that at least $4.5 billion was looted from the fund, and is seeking to seize assets worth $1.7 billion in the US which it says were bought with stolen money.